 Planning meals for the week can increase anyone’s level of stress.
-When someone is trying to recover from an eating disorder, planning meals can feel even more difficult.
+When someone is trying to recover from an eating disorder like anorexia, planning meals can feel even more difficult.
 Here are 7 tips to consider when planning out meals and snacks for the day or week that can be helpful during eating disorder recovery.

 1. Start Simple

 What foods do you like?
 What foods do you feel comfortable cooking?
 What foods do you feel comfortable eating?
 These questions are good places to start when planning meals.
 I recommend to my clients to create a list of foods they feel comfortable and confident with for each food group: starches/grains, proteins, fats, fruits, vegetables, snacks, desserts, etc. From here, you are able to pick ingredients from each food group that be put together to make an appropriate and cohesive meal.

 Once you have a list of foods you are comfortable with, write out 2-3 meals for each breakfast, lunch, and dinner.
 If that feels too overwhelming, start with one meal or one day at a time.
 Organize these meals in a visual way that is pleasing to you; some people have tried using a grid or a calendar, a bullet journal or a template they’ve find on Pinterest.
 If your organization is more visually appealing, it might make the exercise of meal planning more appealing too.

 3. Grocery Shop with a List